dkratzert/ShelXFile/README.md

 ShelXFile always keeps the file order intact.
 Every SHELX instruction like DFIX or an atom is stored as an class object in the list ShelXlFile.\_reslist.
 When writing the ShelXlFile content to disk, it wites the \_reslist content to disk.

+ShelXFile tries to detect all possible syntax errors that SHELXL would not like either.
+If ShelXFile.DEBUG is True, more output about syntax and other errors are printed out.
+Otherwise, the parser is quiet except for really severe errors like a missing unit cell.

 Examples:
 ```python